-Pearl Jam poster depicting a dead President Trump draws controversy in Montana Senate race
+A Pearl Jam poster depicting a dead President Trump draws controversy in Montana Senate race

 According to local accounts, Pearl Jam frontman Eddie Vedder paused halfway through Monday’s concert on the University of Montana campus to tout Tester’s candidacy and urge fans to vote.

 “There is one crowd size that we would be proud of, and that we would brag about,” Vedder said, taking a dig at Trump’s claims about the crowd size at his inauguration.
 “And that is if the state of Montana had the largest youth vote, the largest crowd, that came together in this upcoming election.
-That I would brag about all (expletive) day.”
+That I would brag about all [expletive] day.”